MiaJ0605/MiaJ0605.github.io/_pages/about.md

-- [Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet](https://github.com), A, B, C, **CVPR 2020**

 # 🎖 Honors and Awards
-- *2023.10*  The First Prize Scholarship of Xi’an Jiaotong University.
+- *2023.10*,  The First Prize Scholarship of Xi’an Jiaotong University.
-- *2023.8*   Third Place in Task 2: Zero-Shot Object Detection in Image Challenge at ICCV 2023 Workshop on "Vision Meets Drones: A Challenge"
+- *2023.8*,   Third Place in Task 2: Zero-Shot Object Detection in Image Challenge at ICCV 2023 Workshop on "Vision Meets Drones: A Challenge"
-- *2022.10*  Outstanding Freshman Scholarship (Grade 1).
+- *2022.10*,  Outstanding Freshman Scholarship (Grade 1).
-- *2023.10*  First Prize in 32nd Innovation Track of XJTU Tengfei Cup (<5%).
+- *2023.10*,  First Prize in 32nd Innovation Track of XJTU Tengfei Cup (<5%).

 # 📖 Educations
-- *2022.09 - 2024.07 (now)*  M.S. in Computer Science and Technology, XJTU.
+- *2022.09 - 2024.07 (now)*,  M.S. in Computer Science and Technology, XJTU.
-- *2018.09 - 2022.06*        B.E. in Computer Science and Technology, XJTU.
+- *2018.09 - 2022.06*,        B.E. in Computer Science and Technology, XJTU.
-- *2016.09 - 2018.06*        XJTU Special Class for Gifted Young.
+- *2016.09 - 2018.06*,        XJTU Special Class for Gifted Young.

 # 🎙 Skills